Lapin0t/phd-manuscript/main/03_substitution.typ

 ]

 #lemma[Substitution Module is Coalgebra][
-#margin-note[
-  This lemma is more or less trivial, since our definition of substitution module can be directly read as the definition of $sub.box_M$ comonad coalgebras.
-Indeed,
-  $sub.act$ coincides with the coalgebra structure map while $sub.aid$ and
-  $sub.acomp$ coincide with the two comonad coalgebra laws.
-]
   Assuming a scope structure $ctx.scope_T th S$, given a family $M cl base.Type^(S,T)$ equipped with a substitution monoid structure $sub.mon th M$, for any $X cl base.Type^(S,T_1,..,T_n)$, substitution module structures over $M$